BBAmod/AnyCubic-Kobra-Printer/README.md

 - - - -

 Below is a list of versions and changes made:

+#### v1.1
+* Fixed a critical bug with resuming print after a power loss.

+Note: Anycubic decided to leave a bug in their "released" source code that does not exist in their production source code.

 #### v1.0
 * Changed auto-leving and probing settings: